@turbot/aws-kms

 What's new?

-• Users can now perform quick actions on resources to remediate cloud configuration issues or skip Turbot alarms for issues that they want to come back to later.
+• Users can now perform quick actions on resources to remediate cloud configuration issues or skip Guardrails alarms for issues that they want to come back to later.
 To get started, click on the Actions button, which will reveal a dropdown menu with available actions, and select one.
 See Quick Actions for more information.

 Action Types